 While you are in the area, please take note:

 • Visitors take a self-guided tour using interpretive signs erected at strategic sites.
+A map is also provided by the Regional District of Mt.
+Waddington.

 • The rocks are extremely slippery when wet, so use extra caution when climbing.